StefMeh/Burned-Area-Estimation/README.md

 * Artés, Tomàs, et al. "A global wildfire dataset for the analysis of fire regimes and fire behaviour."
 Scientific data 6.1 (2019): 296.

 # (2) dNBR Generation
 The approximate extent of spatio-temporal clusters of AFDs is integrated into a cloud-based Google Earth Engine (GEE) workflow, assessing Landsat atmospherically corrected surface reflectance data to calculate differenced Normalized Burn Ratio (dNBR).
-Imagery is acquired for uniform pre- and post-fire periods of 120 days, respectively, and averaged, before calculating dNBR.
+Imagery is acquired for uniform pre- and post-fire periods and averaged before calculating dNBR.

 (Use either GEEdNBRGeneration.js or JNdNBRGeneration.ipynb)